coder/coder/docs/networking/index.md

 and users.

-The coder server must have an inbound address reachable by users and workspaces, but otherwise, all topologies _just work_ with Coder.
+The coder server must have an inbound address reachable by users and workspaces, but otherwise, all topologies are compatible with Coder.

 When possible, we establish direct connections between users and workspaces.
 Direct connections are as fast as connecting to the workspace outside of Coder.